-At 20/20 Tax Resolution, we understand the important role that Appeals can and often does play in obtaining the resolutions our clients require.
+At 20/20 Tax Resolution, we understand the important role that appeals can and often play in obtaining the resolutions our clients require.
 This particular function of the IRS operates separately of IRS Collections.
 At 20/20, appeals are employed as part of a larger strategy to accomplish taxpayers’ goals.

 To discuss your options in more depth, give us a call now.